 A device alarm incident will usually lead to DC output switch-off and LED "Error" on the front panel will light up to make the user aware.
-An alarm must always be acknowledged.
+An alarm must always be acknowledged, which would also clear the indication.

 ► How to acknowledge an alarm on the control panel (during manual control)